StonedEdge/Retro-Lite-CM4-Dock/README.md

 - [x] Write a python script to scale the boxart correctly to fit the screen
 - [x] Send over random image to Pico located in consolevectors based on current system being launched on RetroPie (no scaling necessary)
 - [x] Implement a button state machine to switch between the stats and image mode
-- [ ] Write a python script to break up video into individual video frames on the Pi 4 and send over to Pico
+- [x] Implement a timeout which fades black to the OLED with no button input.
+Wake up OLED on button press after X mins of no activity
-- [ ] Identify how to perform hardware (or software) scrolling of text on the SSD1351 for game description
+- [ ] Write a python script to break up video into individual video frames on the Pi 4 and send over to Pico via ffmpeg
-- [ ] Implement metadata into image mode
+- [ ] Identify how to perform hardware (or software) vertical scrolling of text on the SSD1351 for game descriptions
-- [ ] Implement "retrostats" into image mode to show user most played games by times played & time duration using the RetroStats langest script
+- [ ] Implement game metadata within game mode
-- [ ] Implement a timeout which fades black to the OLED with no button input, wake up OLED on button press after 5 mins of no activity
+- [ ] Implement "retrostats" into stats mode to show user most played games by times played & time duration using the RetroStats langest scripts
-- [ ] Gracefully shutdown the OLED display when the cosnole is powered down
+- [ ] Gracefully shutdown the OLED display when the console is powered down